Tour of Idaho

 summit of Chinese

 Pocatello lies in the

 road that descends to the west.
-Following this route, you'll
+About three miles from the

 encounter the TID flagpole on the left about 100 yards after reaching